NeoGeographyToolkit/StereoPipeline/docs/tools/image_align.rst

 (Consider also using for hillshading the tool ``gdaldem hillshade``, :numref:`gdal_tools`.)

-If the DEMs have very different grids and projections, regridding them with ``gdalwarp`` may make them easier to align (invoke this tool with cubic spline interpolation).
+If the DEMs have very different grids and projections, regridding them with ``gdalwarp`` may make them more similar and easier to align (invoke this tool with cubic spline interpolation).

 Note that the alignment transform is a 3x3 matrix and can be examined and edited.
 Its inputs and outputs are 2D pixels in *homogeneous